Microbiologics Introduces New IVD & RUO SARS-CoV-2 Controls

 Featuring genomic targets for all seven WHO COVID-19 testing protocols, this RNA process control can be used for SARS-CoV-2 assay development, full process verification, and spike-in controls.

 The RUO control contains human respiratory epithelial cells for assays designed to detect the presence of human cells as a means of ensuring adequate sample collection.
 The protective protein envelope and the complex matrix of human respiratory epithelial cells allow the process control to mimic a true patient sample.
 “The design and robustness of this control makes it amenable to a wide range of extraction, capture and molecular biology amplification technologies being used in the global response to COVID19,” stated Forsman.

-The pooled IVD control is available as part of the Helix EliteTM (Catalogueue # HE0061S).
-The RUO process control is available as a pellet (Catalogueue # R9000) and a swab (Catalogueue # R9001).
+The pooled IVD control is available as part of the Helix EliteTM (Catalogue # HE0061S).
+The RUO process control is available as a pellet (Catalogue # R9000) and a swab (Catalogue # R9001).
 Shipped and stored at ambient temperature, these synthetic RNA controls are non-infectious and classified as BSL-1.